chrisman/meanest-tea/doc/specs.md

 ## backlog ##

-* Checkout/bag starts empty, then updates with number of items
 * Checkout page has Order total
 * Checkout page Lists each item that was added from the previous page, and includes its quantity
 * Checkout page has Ability to edit quantity